 Krystal Matlock pleaded guilty to conspiracy to accessory after the fact to first-degree murder on June 5, 2017.
 She was sentenced to a minimum of three years and two months with a maximum of four years and 10 months in prison.

-Although a few years have passed since Pazuzu Algarad cast a shadow on Clemmons, the Satan worshipper continues to live on in infamy for his bizarre and horrific crimes in North Carolina.
+Although a few years have passed since Pazuzu Algarad cast a shadow on Clemmons, he continues to live on in infamy for his bizarre and horrific crimes in North Carolina.

 After this look at Satanist murderer Pazuzu Algarad, check out this story about a Satanist sex castle called Corpsewood Manor — which later became the site of a horrific bloodbath.
 Then, learn about the controversial Satanist monument recently erected in Arkansas.